Integrated tourism in Ghana

 (Monday to Friday) along the West Coast to the famous fishing town of Elmina boasting an ancient Portuguese slave trade castle and to a small palm beach resort.
 Next day (Tuesday) to Kakum National Rainforest Park not far away: normally one “jungle night” in a well secured tree house, very early next morning a “Canopy Walk” over suspended walkways connecting giant rainforest trees and an informative hiking trail.
 Then further on to the harbour city of Takoradi, driving past large coconut and rubber tree plantations.
 Overnight stay in a beautiful hotel at Axim beach.
-On Thursday an excursion by canoe to Nzulezo, a village on stilts on the imposing Amansuri lake, where we’ll spend the night in a KASAPA-owned traditional stilt house.
+On Thursday an excursion by canoe to Nzulezo, a village on stilts on the imposing Amansuri lake (day trip or eventually with overnight stay in a KASAPA-owned traditional stilt house).
 Back to Cape Coast on Friday; overnight stay in a comfortable guest house.
 In Cape Coast castle, you are able to also visit the museum displaying the Ghanaian history and an interesting crafts market.

 A weekend visit to Mesomagor, a remote village of cocoa farmers (Saturday till Monday) follows.
 Here you can witness the peasants’ way of processing palm nuts, cassava and cocoa, can taste fresh palm-wine and watch a performance of the village’s traditional bamboo orchestra with dancers and story-telling during a lively, humorous traditional evening entertainment – village life at it’s best!
 After lunch on Monday we proceed to